-I tried Nissin Japanese Soba Noodles Tsuta Instant Ramen Bowl
+I tried Toyo Suisan Japanese Soba Noodles Tsuta Instant Ramen

 There are a variety of 7 Eleven Japan limited instant ramen that beautifully recreate the taste of famous ramen shops in Japan.
-Many of those are created by Nissin in collaboration with the ramen shops.
+Many of those are created by Nissin and other major Japanese instant noodles manufacturers in collaboration with the ramen shops.

 Representative examples of such instant ramen include Nissin Mouko Tanmen Nakamoto, Nissin Hakata Ippudo and these instant cup ramen, all of which were released more than 10 years ago in Japan and are known as long-sellers.

-In recent years, Nissin introduced 2 Michelin-starred instant cup ramen for Japan’s 7 Eleven convenience stores.
-They are Nissin Nakiryu Dang Dang Noodles and Nissin Japanese Soba Noodles Tsuta.
+In recent years, Nissin and Toyo Suisan introduced Michelin-starred instant cup ramen for Japan’s 7 Eleven convenience stores.
+They are Nissin Nakiryu Dang Dang Noodles and Toyo Suisan Japanese Soba Noodles Tsuta.

 The other day, I tried the former instant ramen bowl and wrote an article about it.
-Therefore, this time I’m going to introduce the latter, Nissin Japanese Soba Noodles Tsuta.
+Therefore, this time I will introduce the latter, Toyo Suisan Japanese Soba Noodles Tsuta.

 Japanese Soba Noodles Tsuta (Google Map) is a very popular ramen shop in Sugamo, Tokyo.
 It is known as the world’s first ramen shop that received a star rating in the Michelin Guide.